Mission

 Liz Anderson | She/Her/Hers | Digital Media Intern

-Liz is a sophomore from Andover, MA planning on majoring in Conservation Biology and minoring in Anthropology.
-She enjoys hiking, cross country skiing, baking, and reading.
+Liz is a junior from Andover, MA majoring in Conservation Biology and planning on minoring in Anthropology.
+She enjoys hiking, yoga, cross country skiing, baking, and reading.
 She also loves teaching her cat, Andre, fun tricks!
-Something Liz would like to do in the future is have a successful and biodiverse garden.
+Liz's favorite place in the North Country is Huckleberry Lake.

 Nela Chestojanova | She/Her/Hers | Digital Media Intern